Pitonchig/personal-time-and-progress-bar/README.md

 ---

-Ptpb is a trainee project that synchronize with todoist.com and show what tasks status is.
+Personal time and progress bar is a trainee project that synchronize with todoist.com and show what tasks status is.

 # Environment
 Ptpb uses Java 11 + Maven 3.0.